Ron DeSantis takes on Biden: ‘I don’t want to hear a blip about COVID from you’

 Mr. DeSantis was just getting warmed up, saying that Mr. Biden was “not shutting down the virus, he’s helping to facilitate it in our country.”

 “You have hundreds of thousands of people pouring across every month,” the governor said.
 “Not only are they letting them through, they’re then farming them out all across our communities across this country, putting them on planes, putting them on buses.
-Do you think they’re being worried about Covid for that?
+Do you think they’re being worried about COVID for that?
 Of course not.”

 He also had some advice for Mr. Biden: “Why don’t you do your job?
 Why don’t you get this border secure?
 And until you do that, I don’t want to hear a blip about COVID from you, thank you.”

-His comments came a day after Mr. Biden lectured red-state governors who have prohibited mask mandates in schools despite the uptick in cases driven by the highly contagious Delta variant.
+His comments came a day after Mr. Biden lectured red-state governors who have prohibited mask mandates in schools despite the uptick in cases driven by the highly contagious delta variant.

 “Look, we need leadership from everyone.
 If some governors aren’t willing to do the right thing to beat this pandemic, then they should allow businesses and universities who want to do the right thing to be able to do it,” Mr. Biden said.
 “I say to these governors, please help.
 But if you are not going to help, at least get out of the way of the people who are trying to do the right thing.
 Use your power to save lives.”